How To Use

 Who We Are

 509 Arts is based in Shipley, Bradford and we work with communities to tell their stories.
-We have created plays, operas and exhibitions about many things, including car love, climate change and cycling stories to the devastating floods of 2015, memorable landscapes and growing old in Bradford.
+We have created plays, operas and exhibitions about many things, from car love, climate change and childhood dreams to stories of cycling, memorable landscapes, devastating floods and growing old in Bradford.

 Lost Mills and Ghost Mansions was made in partnership with Bradford Community Broadcasting and you can find the radio programmes that we made together here.
-The project was funded by Bradford Council, the National Lottery Heritage Fund and the Arts Council.
+You can @509arts on various socials and Lost Mills and Ghost Mansions was funded by Bradford Council, the National Lottery Heritage Fund and the Arts Council.

 The Layout of Knowle Mill